keelback-code/wwww/README.md

 As a staff member, I can view my orders and see the current order status so that I know if there is an order I have to process.

-As a staff member, I can easily provide the site terms and conditions so that I can communicate with users and increase the legitimacy of my website.
+As a staff member, I can easily provide the site privacy policy so that I can communicate with users and increase the legitimacy of my website.

 Clear design

 Ts and Cs prominent in footer

 As a staff member, I can use web marketing to increase traffic to my site.

+As a staff member, I can add blog posts to my site so that I can show expertise on the subject and correspond with my web marketing.

 As a staff member, I will be provided with search engine optimisation for my site so that I can receive increased traffic and sales.